jsminet/js-docker/README.md

 $ docker run --name some-jasperserver-cmdline \
              -e DB_HOST=some-external-host \
              -e DB_USER=username -e DB_PASSWORD=password \
-             -v /path/to/directoryContainingLicense:/usr/local/share/jasperserver-pro/license \
-             -v /path/to/directoryForKeystores:/usr/local/share/jasperserver-pro/keystore \
+             -v /path/to/directoryForKeystores:/usr/local/share/jasperserver-cp/keystore \
-             jasperserver-pro-cmdline:X.X.X
+             jasperserver-cp-cmdline:X.X.X

 $ docker run --name some-jasperserver \
    -p 8080:8080 -e DB_HOST=some-external-host -e DB_USER=username \
-   -v /path/to/directoryContainingLicense:/usr/local/share/jasperserver-pro/license \
-   -v /path/to/directoryForKeystores:/usr/local/share/jasperserver-pro/keystore \
+   -v /path/to/directoryForKeystores:/usr/local/share/jasperserver-cp/keystore \
-   -e DB_PASSWORD=password -d jasperserver-pro:X.X.X
+   -e DB_PASSWORD=password -d jasperserver-cp:X.X.X
 ```

 Where
-- `jasperserver-pro-cmdline:X.X.X` is the image name and version tag of the jasperserver-pro-cmdline image you built.
+- `jasperserver-cp-cmdline:X.X.X` is the image name and version tag of the jasperserver-cp-cmdline image you built.
 This image will be used to create containers.
 - `some-jasperserver-cmdline` is the name of the new JasperReports Server cmdline container
-- `jasperserver-pro:X.X.X` is the image name and version tag of the jasperserver-pro web application image you built.
+- `jasperserver-cp:X.X.X` is the image name and version tag of the jasperserver-cp web application image you built.
 This image will be used to create containers.
 - `some-jasperserver` is the name of the new JasperReports Server web application container
 - `some-external-host` is the hostname, fully qualified domain name (FQDN), or IP address of your database server
 - `username` and `password` are the user credentials for your repository database server